Lewcak/EngagePoint-Project-Showcase/README.md

 ## Architecture & Tech Stack

-The application was built using a modern, decoupled microservice architecture to ensure scalability and separation of concerns.
+The application was built using a modern, decoupled microservice architecture to ensure scalability.

 ![Your Architecture Diagram](assets/architecture-diagram.png)
-*(**Pro-tip:** Use a free tool like [draw.io](https://app.diagrams.net/) to create a simple diagram showing your Flutter app, Firebase, and your C# microservices.
-This is **extremely** impressive to employers.)*

 [Image of microservice architecture diagram]